Recreational Soccer League

 8. When does the soccer season start?
 How long does the season last?

-Practices for the Spring 2024 seasons are expected to begin in February.
-Games will begin in March and end in May.
+Practices for the spring 2025 seasons are expected to begin in February.

 9. When are the games played?